 One of the greatest attractions in Africa and one of the most spectacular waterfalls in the world, Victoria Falls is located on the Zambezi River, the fourth largest river in Africa, which is also defining the border between Zambia and Zimbabwe.

-Weather and Best Time to go on a Zimbabwe Safari
+Weather and Best Time to go on Zimbabwe Safaris

 The climate is warm without being oppressive, with a daily sunshine average of seven hours all year round.
 Generally, days are bright and sunny and nights clear and cold.
 Within the country, temperatures and rainfall are directly influenced by altitude.
 The highveld and eastern highlands are cooler and the lowveld and the Zambezi Valley hotter, with summer temperatures often soaring over 35°C, well above the highveld average of 28°C. November to April are rainy summer months, with the dry winter running from May to July, when daytime winter temperatures range from 13°C to 20°C but can fall to -5°C at night.
 The August to October period is particular hot and dry.